ldurback/Metaverse/README.md

 #EthericVR
 EthericVR will be the VR client and anything else needed to get the VR web to work.

-#Development
-Astrum needs to be developed first because EthericVR cannot function fully without it.

 ---

 (1) https://github.com/ethereum/wiki/wiki/Whisper